How to Find the Best Places to Visit for a Road Trip in Croatia

 4. Parking in Croatia

-We use MapsMe rather than Google to find parking close to the old towns we want to explore.
+We use MapsMe rather than Google to find parking near the old towns we want to explore.

-Parking prices are reasonable, especially outside the peak season when it is free to park.
+Parking prices are reasonable, especially outside the peak season when parking is free.

 5. Be Aware of the Quickest Route

-Using MapsMe or Google may want to take you the quickest route.
-At times, these routes are country lanes, and you end up taking longer.
+Using MapsMe or Google may help you find the quickest route.
+Sometimes, these routes are country lanes, and you take longer.
 It’s better to remain on the main roadway.

 When is the Best Season to Travel to Croatia

-Croatia’s weather ensures it is an easy country to visit all year round, but to improve your travel experience, we suggest going off-peak.
+Croatia’s weather makes it easy to visit year-round, but we suggest going off-peak to improve your travel experience.

 Peak Season: June to August is the hottest and most crowded time to visit Croatia.